 She wrote an blog for Chris’ Cancer Community and Womb Cancer Support.
 Chris and Samantha created a video about Sex and Cancer and Samantha also created a video about womb cancer and sex.

-She gave a talk at the Health and Wellbeing event run by Ovacome, leading ovarian cancer charity in March 2019.
+She gave a talk at the Health and Wellbeing event run by Ovacome, the leading ovarian cancer charity, in March 2019.
 She did a webinar ( her first one) in April 2020 as the Ovacome wellbeing event could not be held this year due to COVID-19 where she talked about sexual health, intimacy and pleasure.

 She also had a stand at the Menopause Symposium at West Middlesex Hospital in March 2019.

 Samantha attended an event called “Learning from each other” – a panel discussion on sexual difficulties held by the Havelock Clinic at The Theatre at Canada Water on 7th October 2019.
-Attended by healthcare professionals it was an interesting and informative evening.
+Attended by healthcare professionals, it was an interesting and informative evening.
 There was great interest in the products on our stand that can help painful sex, pelvic floor dysfunction and erectile issues.

-She is also works with Diane Danzebrink who set up Menopause Support, Dr Louise Newson a GP who specialises in the menopause, Dr Hannah Short, Menopause GP and Jane Lewis, author of Me & My Menopausal Vagina.
+She also works with Diane Danzebrink who set up Menopause Support, Dr Louise Newson a GP who specialises in the menopause, Dr Hannah Short, Menopause GP and Jane Lewis, author of Me & My Menopausal Vagina.

 Samantha gave a talk about the health brochure and suitable products including silicone dilators and slim sex toys at the CORST Genital Pain Training Day – A Multidisciplinary Approach in Brighton in November 2019.